Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking

-The previous studies all assume a single traffic shaper used individually.
+The above studies all assume the use of a single traffic shaper.
 There are also some limited studies on the combination of different traffic shapers.
 An overview of the combined usage of TAS and CBS in controlling flows in in-vehicle networks was presented in~\cite{Bello14}.
 A simulation study of the coexistence of TAS and CBS is presented in~\cite{Meyer13}.
-Zhao et al.~\cite{Zhao18} propose the performance analysis of AVB traffic under the coexistence of CBS and TAS.
-The same authors~\cite{Zhao20} extend the timing analysis for arbitrary number of AVB classes under the same architecture of TAS+CBS, considering both standard credit behavior and more generally assumed credit behavior but deviating from the standard 802.1Q~\cite{802.1Q}.
+Zhao et al.~\cite{Zhao18} propose the performance analysis of Audio Video Bridging (AVB) traffic under the coexistence of CBS and TAS.
+The same authors~\cite{Zhao20} extend the timing analysis for the arbitrary number of AVB classes under the same architecture of TAS+CBS, considering both standard credit behavior and more generally assumed credit behavior but deviating from the standard 802.1Q~\cite{802.1Q}.
 Mohammadpour et al.~\cite{Mohammadpour18} consider the combination of non-time-triggered control-data traffic (CDT), CBS and ATS, and give the latency and backlog bounds for the traffic of CBS affected by ATS.
 However, the CDT model is not a standard model required by the TSN standard.
 In~\cite{Fang20}, researchers present a simulation model of combined CBS and ATS within the OMNeT++ simulator.